Despicable Me 3 might be regurgitating the formula of the first movie. But it does so with enjoyable zest and fun.

 Despicable Me 3 Synopsis

-The Anti Villain League fires Gru after he blotches the capture attempt of Balthazar Bratt, a child star turned super villain obsessed with his 80s stage persona.
+The Anti Villain League fires Gru after he blotches an attempt to capture Balthazar Bratt, a child star turned super villain obsessed with his 80s stage persona.
 Initially depressed, Gru soon finds solace in the revelation that he has a twin brother named Dru.
 As the two bond, Dru reveals that their ancestors have always been supervillains, including their father.
-Dru then offers a proposal that Gru finds hard to resist.
+Dru then offers a proposal Gru finds hard to resist.
 A return to a life of high-profile villainy, with a chance at revenge against Balthazar Bratt.

 I don’t know about you.
 But I continue to be amazed by the runaway success of the Despicable Me franchise.

 While they did occasionally veer towards being too slapstick, which was especially the case with Minions (2015), that original sense of idiosyncrasy and cleverness was sustained.
 You don’t get an unforgettable story when you watch a Despicable Me episode.
 But you are certainly assured of hysterical fun and humour.

 While it doesn’t add to the Gru family as a whole, it does complete Gru’s ambiguous personality.
 This is truly a man with a kind heart who would always be struggling with his darker persona.
 His addiction for action, be it for heroic or villainous purpose, would ensure plenty more outrageous escapades down the road too.

 Check out my other snappy movie reviews!